Market Areas in General Equilibrium: Equilibrium With Immobile Labor

-We now characterize some of the equilibrium properties of the model presented in section \ref{sec: model}.
-Our first result establishes that there exist a unique equilibrium price vector.
-Remarkably, this result holds independently of the underlying geography, and independently of the elasticity of shipping costs with respect to distance.
-Our line of proof proceeds in two steps: we first show that a price vector $p$ is an equilibrium if and only if $p$ is an extremum point of a certain cost function.
-Then, we show that this cost function does indeed attains a unique maximum.
+We now characterize the equilibrium properties of the model for a fixed population distribution.
+The main result of this section establishes that an equilibrium price vector in the sense of Definition \ref{def:eq} exists and is unique.
+This result holds for all geographies and independently of the shipping cost parameter $\delta$.
+Our line of proof proceeds in two steps: first, we show that a price vector $p$ is an equilibrium if and only if $p$ is a critical point of a certain cost function; then, we show that this cost function attains a unique maximum.